xinshuoweng/AB3DMOT/README.md

 - [Acknowledgement](#acknowledgement)

 ## News
 - Aug.
-06, 2020: Extended abstract accepted at two ECCV workshops: Women in Computer Vision, Workshop on Perception for Autonomous Driving
+06, 2020: Extended abstract (one oral) accepted at two ECCV workshops: Women in Computer Vision, Perception for Autonomous Driving
 - Jul.
 05, 2020: 2D MOT results on KITTI for all three categories released
 - Jul.
 04, 2020: Code modularized and a minor bug in KITTI evaluation for DontCare objects fixed
 - Jun.
 30, 2020: Paper accepted at IROS 2020